 We were also the first law firm to officially sign up to The Inclusive Behaviours in Insurance Pledge, an initiative set up by Lloyd’s of London and Zurich to demonstrate the insurance industry’s commitment to creating a “culture where inclusive behaviours become the norm and where everyone is accepting of diversity.”

 We are committed to creating an inclusive workplace which reflects the diverse nature of the communities in which we work.
 We know that embracing difference contributes positively to a flourishing workforce.

-Despite the government suspending the requirements for employers to publish their gender pay gap figures this year, due to the Coronavirus pandemic, we have made our 2019 Gender Pay Gap results available.
-Click here to download the report, which reflects the required reporting details for previous years, including statistics for the firm's pay and bonus gap, proportionality of male and female employees, as well as an overview of the approach we take to the wellbeing of all our employees.
+Our 2020 Gender Pay Gap results are available to download here.
+The report reflects the required reporting details, including statistics for the firm's pay and bonus gap, proportionality of male and female employees, as well as an overview of the approach we take to the wellbeing of all our employees.